wreckbeck/book-review-site/README.md

 In This wave you will add CSS styling to change the appearance of the site.
 You will be adding an external stylesheet named `style.css`.

-In the style sheet you will need to discover how to:
+In the style sheet you will be discovering how to:

 -  Place the Header/Title section across the top of the site with a border and appropriate background color.
 -  Provide an appropriate background color for the main content section